Asymptotic fluctuations of representations of the unitary groups: Introduction

-For the purposes of this article, it is more convenient to index irreducible representations by their shifted highest weights instead of, as usually, the highest weights; for this reason we use the symbol $\rho_l$ to denote the corresponding irreducible representation.
+For the purposes of this article it is more convenient to index irreducible representations by their shifted highest weights instead of the usual highest weights; for this reason we use the symbol $\rho_l$ to denote the corresponding irreducible representation.

+The representation $\rho_l$ of the Lie group $U(n)$ gives rise (by differentiating in the identity) to a representation of the corresponding \emph{Lie algebra $\uu(n)$ of antihermitian matrices}.
+We denote this representation by the same symbol $\rho_l$.
+Since the Lie algebra $\uu(n)$ is not semisimple, it has irreducible representations other than $\rho_l$ over $l=(l_1>\cdots>l_n)\in\Z^n$.
+However, since any representation of the Lie algebra $\uu(n)$ which will be considered in this paper corresponds to some representation of the Lie group $U(n)$, this will not create any difficulties.
+Alternatively, one could consider rather the group $SU(n)$ and the corresponding semisimple Lie algebra $\su(n)$.